Leveraging Self-Supervised Audio-Visual Pretrained Models to Improve Vocoded Speech Intelligibility in Cochlear Implant Simulation: Experiments

 \subsubsection{Spectrogram Analysis}

-A spectrogram plot is frequently employed to visually represents the time-frequency characteristics of a speech signal.
-In Fig.~\ref{spec1}, we present spectra of a noisy speech signal at a 2 dB SNR, enhanced using four methods: AOSE, ConvTasNet, AVSE, and SSL-AVSE.
-Additionally, the spectra of the corresponding clean speech is included for comparison.
-It can be observed that SSL-AVSE outperforms AOSE, ConvTasNet and AVSE in effectively removing noise components and restoring the original clean speech.
+A spectrogram plot is frequently employed to visually represent the time–frequency characteristics of a speech signal.
+In Fig.~\ref{spec1}, we present spectrograms of a noisy speech signal at a 2 dB SNR, enhanced using four methods: AVSE-VAE \cite{sadeghi2021mixture}, AOSE, AVSE, and SSL-AVSE.
+Additionally, the spectra of the corresponding clean speech are included for comparison.
+Two regions of interest are highlighted in the spectrograms: a noise-only segment (yellow box) and a mixed speech–noise region (green dashed box).
+In the noise-only regions (yellow box), SSL-AVSE shows significant improvements over the baseline methods by effectively reducing noise.
+In the mixed speech–noise regions (green dashed box), SSL-AVSE introduces fewer distortions in the reconstructed speech compared with the other approaches.
 In Fig.~\ref{spec2}, we showcase spectra of vocoded speech.
-From the figure, it is evident that the spectra of vocoded speech processed by SSL-AVSE preserves much clearer speech structures compared with AOSE and AVSE.
+From the figure, it is evident that the spectra of vocoded speech processed by SSL-AVSE preserve much clearer speech structures compared with AOSE and AVSE.